ikhvorost/M3U8Decoder/README.md

 ### `snakeCase`

-It's **default** strategy to convert playlist tag and attribute names to snake case.
+It's **default** strategy to convert playlist tags and attribute names to snake case.

 1. Converting keys to lower case.
 2. Replaces all `-` with `_`.